NeonGeckoCom/neon-docs/docs/neon_os/neon_debos.md

 # Embedded device images
-This repo contains [debos](https://github.com/go-debos/debos) recipes for building base images for embedded voice assistant devices.
+This repo contains [debos](https://github.com/go-debos/debos) recipes for building OS images for embedded voice assistant devices.
 Images generated here are intended to include all dependencies, drivers, and OS-level configuration that an assistant device might need, such as Camera Drivers, wifi-connect, QT packages, Vocal Fusion Drivers, etc.

 ## Available recipes
-- debian-base-image-rpi4.yml: Debian Bookworm image with updated RPi kernel, RPi userland binaries, libcamera, wifi-connect, SJ-201/Vocalfusion drivers, and a Splash Screen.
+- `debian-neon-image.yml`: Default image that runs Neon on an edge device.
+- `debian-node-image.yml`: Node image that connects to a central Neon instance.

 ## Repository Structure
 Each directory contains numbered files or directories; earlier numbers correspond to earlier build stages, and